facebookresearch/vissl/dev/README.md

 2. **black**: We format the code using black8
 3. **isort**: We check that imports are properly sorted https://pypi.org/project/isort/.
 See `setup.cfg` for the settings.

-In order to format code before code review, there are 2 options:
+In order to format code before code review, there are several options:

 ### Option 1: use `dev/linter.sh`